clvrk/vellum/README.md

 BackupsToKeep      Integer            Amount of backups to keep in the "ArchivePath"-
                                       directory, old backups automatically get deleted

+OnActiviyOnly      Boolean            If set to "true", vellum will only perform a
+                                      backup if at least one player has connected since the previous backup was taken, in order to only archive worlds which have actually been modified

 StopBeforeBackup   Boolean            Whether to stop, take a backup and then restart
                                       the server instead of taking a hot-backup